 Women who have a vaginal discharge

-For most sexually transmitted diseases, the doctor uses a swab to obtain a small amount of cervical discharge from the cervix.
+For most sexually transmitted infections, the doctor uses a swab to obtain a small amount of cervical discharge from the cervix.
 The sample is sent to a laboratory for analysis.
-Testing for gonorrhea and chlamydial infection can also be done using a urine specimen or a sample from inside the vagina obtained by the woman with a swab.
+Testing for gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more and chlamydial infection Chlamydia and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more can also be done using a urine specimen or a sample from inside the vagina obtained by the woman with a swab.

-A doctor may consider screening women for HPV if they are 30 years old or older, if a Pap test detected abnormalities that may result from HPV infection, or if the results were not clear.
-HPV can cause genital warts or cervical cancer.
-A sample of vaginal discharge, obtained with a swab, is used for this test.
+HPV can cause genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more and may increase the risk of cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more .
+A sample of vaginal discharge, obtained with a swab, is used for the HPV test.
 Normal results of an HPV test indicate that cervical cancer and precancerous conditions are highly unlikely.
 For women at high risk of HPV infection, the HPV test can be done at the same time as a Pap test.
 If results of a Pap test and an HPV test are normal in women older than 30, neither test needs to be repeated for at least 3 years.

 Occasionally, more extensive diagnostic procedures are needed.